The Tasmanian seafood industry is the most valuable seafood industry in Australia, with a production value of more than $1.3 billion.

 We are fortunate to have employed a team of self-motivated Tasmanians who are continually looking for new ways to improve the way we do things.

-Here are just a couple of our valued team members.
+Here are just three of our valued team members.

 Johnny has 12 years’ experience in the Tasmanian salmon industry, following the completion of a Bachelor of Aquaculture at the University of Tasmania.
 His primary focus during this time has been on the technical and biological aspects of production, but he has also had experience managing operational teams during this period.